apache/spark/python/docs/source/getting_started/install.rst

     conda install -c conda-forge pyspark python [other packages]  # can also use python=3.8, etc.

-Whenever possible, avoid using ``pip`` within conda-environments.
-Conda and pip "do not speak the same language" - while conda will detect and try to respect packages installed by pip, pip might install over existing packages installed by conda and consequently break the functionality of the environment.

-Note that `PySpark at Conda <https://anaconda.org/conda-forge/pyspark>`_ is maintained separately by the community; while new versions generally get packaged quickly, the availability through conda(-forge) is not directly in sync with the PySpark release cycle.
+Note that `PySpark for conda <https://anaconda.org/conda-forge/pyspark>`_ is maintained separately by the community; while new versions generally get packaged quickly, the availability through conda(-forge) is not directly in sync with the PySpark release cycle.